 In recognition of the Company’s unique pedagogical approach to developing performance, it was approached in 2004 by Manchester Metropolitan University to establish an MA Acting Programme (until 2012).
 Since its foundation, the MA Acting has developed an international reputation as an excellent artistic development programme for actors and practitioners, which is completely unique to the European theatre training sector.
-From this year on, London School of Performing Arts Practices in cooperation with Song of the Goat Theatre will run a one-year course for all theatre actors and practitioners.
+From this year on, Bral School of Acting in cooperation with Song of the Goat Theatre will run a one-year course for all theatre actors and practitioners.
 The main subject of the course is “Coordination technique”, the fundamental training method of Song of the Goat Theatre.
 This course consists of the organic linking together and integration of voice, text, energy, and imagination.
 Classes are enhanced by lectures entitled “Anthropology of Acting”.
 This studies programme has been desiged for actors, directors, performers, and dancers and it is aimed to integrate their previous experience, broaden their skills, and open brand new space for their imagination and creativity.

 Song of the Goat Theatre also delivers a thriving Summer Workshop Village programme to international actors and practitioners, which provide a practical insight into the Company’s training-based theatre approach.
 The Summer Workshop Village has had many editions since 1996.
 It attracts actors from around the world and in some cases functions as a gateway to the MA programme.